mtzimas92/TheWatcher-App/README.md

 - Attribute-based bonuses
 Updated every time you swap gear.
 You may need to reopen the stats windows for the updates to be reflected.

+### Character Import/Export
+Save your current stats and items and share it with anyone who uses the app.

+### The Holy Grail
+A tracker for hardcore enthusiasts, dreaming to get every single item in the game.

 ## Development
 Built with: